RagnarB83/ash-documentation/docs/_build/html/_sources/setup.rst.txt

     #If this is successful then the python-jl binary (installed by PyJulia) should be available.

+**Step 6.**
+...TO BE REMOVED....
-**Step 6.** Compile Fortran library.
+Compile Fortran library.
 When inside ash dir, compile the LJCoulombv1 code using either gfortran or ifort:
 The Fortran library is necessary for fast QM/MM functionality inside ASH.

 .. code-block:: shell